Kingofhollows099/Clipboard-Cleaner/README.md

 - Operations run in a fixed order regardless of which are enabled: Split → Dequantify → Deduplicate/Fuzzy → Title Case → Sort
 - Running the tool multiple times on the same input will always produce the same result
 - The window stays on top of other applications

+AI usage: Claude was used to modify the readme, as well as to debug.